A laser plasma soliton fusion scheme: Abstract

 \section{Abstract}

-We introduce a novel fusion scheme enabled by laser-plasma solitons, which promises to overcome several fundamental obstructions to reaching the breakeven condition.
-For concreteness, we invoke deuterium-tritium (DT) as fuels.
-The intense electromagnetic field trapped inside the soliton significantly enhances the DT-fusion cross section, its ponderomotive potential evacuates electrons, and it accelerates D/T to kinetic energies suitable for fusion reaction.
-While electrons are expelled almost instantly, the much heavier D/T moves at picosecond time scale.
-Such a difference in time scales renders a time window for DT fusion to occur efficiently in an electron-free environment.
+We introduce a novel and generic fusion scheme enabled by laser-plasma solitons, which promises to overcome several fundamental obstructions to reaching the breakeven condition.
+To demonstrate that, we invoke both deuterium-tritium (DT) and proton-boron (pB) as fuels.
+The intense electromagnetic field trapped inside the soliton significantly enhances the DT and pB fusion cross sections.
+Its ponderomotive potential evacuates electrons almost instantly, while the ions left behind are accelerated by the unshielded Coulomb field to kinetic energies suitable for fusion reaction on a longer time scale.
+Such a difference in time scales renders a time window for fusion to occur efficiently in an electron-free environment.
 We inject two consecutive lasers, where the first would excite plasma solitons and the second, much more intense and with a matched lower frequency, would fortify the soliton electromagnetic field resonantly.
-We impose a plasma density gradient to induce soliton motion.
-All D/T inside the plasma column swept by the moving soliton during its lifetime would participate in this fusion mechanism.
-We show that the breakeven condition is attainable.
-Invoking fiber laser and the iCAN laser technologies for high repetition rate and high intensity operation, gigawatt output maybe conceivable.
+Solitons are known to expand during its lifetime, which significantly increases the number of ions to participate in the fusion process and the ion propagation distance.
+We show that the breakeven condition is attainable for both DT and pB cases.
+Invoking fiber laser and the iCAN laser technologies for high repetition rate and high intensity operation, gigawatt output may be conceivable.

-In order to bypass the challenges of mainstream schemes to fusion, nonthermal, ballistic, and transient approaches to fusion have been pursued.
+In order to bypass the challenges of mainstream schemes to fusion, nonthermal, beam-driven, and transient approaches to fusion have been pursued \cite{Moreau1977,Rostoker1993,Rostoker1997,Eliezer2016}.
 However, these approaches face their own challenges.
-One serious issue is the shortness of the penetration depth of the fusion particles relative to their mean free path inside the target because of the smallness of the fusion cross section and the severe energy loss through collisions with the intervening electrons.
+One serious issue is the shortness of the penetration depth of the fusion particles relative to their mean free path inside the target because of the smallness of the fusion cross section and the severe energy loss through collisions with the intervening electrons \cite{Li1993}.